LHT082024/experiment/README.md

 your general powerlevel
 and what house you are in.

-the user will be displayed with a list for each choise and have a text document generated with their new hogwarts student all information stored in it
+the user will be shown a list of options for each choise and have a text document generated with their new hogwarts student information stored in